Future-Outlier/Future-Outlier/README.md

 ## Agent
 Summary

-- Create 27+ PRs with Union.ai, Spotify, Recogni, and HBO, you can check contributions [here](https://github.com/flyteorg/flyte/issues/3936).
+- Create 27+ PRs with Union.ai, Spotify, Recogni, and HBO, you can check contributions [here](https://github.com/flyteorg/flyte/issues/3936)
+- Introduce Agent Feature with Union.ai, Linkedin, and Line to Taiwan's Companies such as DCARD.

 Selected PRs

 - Agent Sync Plugin Interface with 81 conversations with Union.ai and Spotify, learn error handling in large system and avoid breaking changes in this PR
 - Agent Metadata Servicer with 36 conversations with Union.ai and Spotify
 - Databricks Agent with Union.ai and used by HBO
-- ChatGPT Agent with Union.ai, Spotify, and Recogni
+- ChatGPT Agent with Union.ai, Spotify, and Recogni, demo in Community Sync and be thanked by Union.ai CEO
 - LangChain Agent with Union.ai
 - Minio Credential to Agent Server by helm and kustomization
 - Add Agent Client Set with Union.ai